-The Child in Need Plan should be subject to Review (see Hertfordshire Multi-Agency Children in Need Protocol and Procedures) to ensure the Plan remains relevant, appropriate and required or whether it should be 'stepped down' to a Families First and Early Help Module Plan.
+The Child in Need Plan should be subject to Review to ensure the Plan remains relevant, appropriate and required or whether it a Families First Plan is more appropriate.

 An Eligible Young Person is someone who is:

-Eligible Children are entitled to the same level of support as every other Looked After Child, during this important part of their development and transition.
-(See Care Leavers and Transition to Adulthood Procedure).
+Eligible young people are entitled to the same level of support as every other Looked After Child/young person, during this important part of their development and transition (see Care Leavers and Transition to Adulthood Procedure).